Adam Mahama: Politics

 Mahama was elected to represent the Damango/Daboya constituency in the 2nd parliament of the 4th republic of Ghana in the 1996 Ghanaian general elections.
 He was elected on the ticket of the National Democratic Congress.
 He took over from Edward Aliedong Alhassan also of the National Democratic Congress who represented the constituency in the first parliament of the 4th republic of Ghana.
 Mahama lost his seat to Alex Seidu Sofo in the subsequent elections of 2000.
 Ironically Alex Seidu Sofo had lost to Adam Mahama in the election of 1996 when Mahama was elected as the member of parliament.

 Elections

-Mahama was elected with 8356votes out of 17604 valid votes cast representing 47.47% of the total valid votes cast.
+Mahama was elected with 8356 votes out of 17604 valid votes cast representing 47.47% of the total valid votes cast.
 He was elected over Alex Seidu Sofo of the People's Convention party, Abdulai Adams of the People's National Convention and Skido Alhassan Ewuntomah of the National Convention Party.
 These obtained 42.59%, 7.90 and 2.04 respectively of the total valid votes cast.